ClickableUbuntuTouch/clickable-mirror/README.md

 ## Development

+Please base any development on the branch `dev` and file merge requests against it.

 ### Run Clickable from Repository

 You can run Clickable directly from sources via the `clickable-dev` script.
 Add the `--verbose` option for additional output.

 It is recommended to add your clickable repo folder to `PATH`.
 This can be done by adding `export PATH="$PATH:$HOME/clickable"` to your `.bashrc`.
 Replace `$HOME/clickable` with your path.